Jessie De Priest: Controversy

-There are conflicting opinions from historians regarding Lou Hoover's decision to invite Jessie De Priest to the White House tea.
-While it is certain an invitation was extended by Hoover, there are conflicting accounts of the circumstances surrounding the decision to ask De Priest to the White House.
+Historians emphasize different aspects of Lou Hoover's decision to invite Jessie De Priest to the White House tea.

-Several accounts cast Lou Hoover as an activist First Lady; these say Hoover invited De Priest because she refused to cancel the traditional event but would not entertain the notion of excluding De Priest due to a belief in fairness and equality.
-These sources emphasize the planning on the part of Hoover and her aides to avoid any potential embarrassment or ridicule to De Priest during the tea.
+Several accounts cast Lou Hoover as an activist First Lady, inviting De Priest because she would not entertain the notion of excluding De Priest due to a belief in fairness and equality, and celebrate the planning on the part of Hoover and her aides to avoid any potential embarrassment or ridicule to De Priest during the tea.